-An essential guidebook for anyone cycling the Canal du Midi, southern France.
+An essential guidebook for cycling the 240km Canal du Midi between Toulouse and Sète in southern France.
 Information is also given on short detours to sights close to the canal, and longer outings into the surrounding countryside.
-The Canal du Midi meanders through lush countryside rich in history and offers flat, car-free paths, ideal for anyone planning a cycling holiday.
-More...
+The Canal du Midi offers flat, car-free cycling through historic lush countryside.

 Cycling the Canal du Midi is a handy pocket-sized guidebook to cycle touring along the Canal du Midi in the sunny Languedoc region of southern France.